sjbrandenberg/ngl_tools/example_queries.rst

 The BORH table is the first in the alphebetical list of tables.
 A description of the headings returned by the DESCRIBE command is in the table below.

+**Table 3.** List of headings describing fields in table returned by SQL DESCRIBE command.
 ========  ====
 Column    Description
 ========  ====